MoxPy/af-video-tester/README.md

-# AFVT - A command-line tool written in Go for testing RTMP and HLS streaming.
-AFV utilizes VLC and networking techniques to check if a streaming source is functioning correctly
+# AFVT - A command-line tool written in Go for testing RTMP and HLS streaming

 ## Features